-The Chapel is an iconic and impressive building that lies at the very heart of our community, in both a physical and spiritual sense.
-Unfortunately, flaws in its construction, together with an absence of functioning guttering and poor quality glazing on the cupola, have led to significant water ingress over a protracted period.
-This has caused serious structural damage, which led to the closure of the Chapel in February 2017 for safety reasons.
+An iconic and impressive building, the Chapel sits at the very heart of our community, in both a physical and spiritual sense.
+Unfortunately, flaws in its construction, together with an absence of functioning guttering and poor-quality glazing on the cupola, led to significant water ingress over a protracted period.
+This caused serious structural damage, which forced the closure of the building in February 2017 for safety reasons.

 With Historic England’s decision not to list the Chapel, and having received a Certificate of Lawfulness for the planned works from the Local Authority, the project was launched and is now well advanced.
 When completed, it will provide a water-tight, well-lit, comfortable gathering place for our whole community, a centre for worship.
 It will be used for whole school assemblies, concerts, performances, debates and lectures.
 As a local facility, it will also serve our neighbours as a venue for weddings, christenings, Holy Communion, carol services and funerals, and facilitate a wide range of activities, enhancing our community ethos.

 Whilst many schools claim to be different, St Joseph’s College really is, because we live our values rather than just listing them.
 Our vision is ‘Being our Best’ and we aim to equip our students to be the best they can be in every aspect of life, wherever their interests and abilities lie.
 Moreover, we choose to achieve this within a caring, high achieving community, guided by Christian values, at the very heart of which lies our Chapel – currently out of commission for urgent repairs.